btbytes/old_btbytes.github.io/index.md

 I've been following Go programming language since about 2009 or so (have the t-shirt).

-Go did package management differently than other languages.
+Go does package management differently than other languages.
 For one there was no tar.gz, egg, or gem to download.
 This note is just a reminder to myself how things work.

 How to find new, interesting Go packages?
 [Golang weekly](https://golangweekly.com/issues/311) is one place.
 [Rek](https://github.com/lucperkins/rek) looks interesting.